Seaside, Florida: Design

 Seaside is one of three planned communities on Florida's Gulf coast designed by Andrés Duany and Elizabeth Plater-Zyberk.
 The other two are Rosemary Beach and Alys Beach.
 The three are examples of a style of urban planning known as New Urbanism.

 As Seaside is privately owned, no other municipal governments had planning jurisdiction over Seaside, and therefore the developers were able to write their own zoning codes.

 Individual housing units in Seaside are required to be different from other buildings, with designs ranging from styles such as Victorian, New Classical, Modern, Postmodern, and Deconstructivism.
-Seaside includes buildings by architects such as Léon Krier, Robert A. M. Stern, (Gary Brewer, Partner in Charge), Steven Holl, Machado and Silvetti Associates, Ernesto Buch, Teofilio Victoria, Derrick Smith, Richard Gibbs and Randy Harelson, Vic Bowman, Stuart Cohen and Anders Nereim, Peter Horn, Deborah Berke, Leo Casas, Nonya Gernader and Rafael Pelli, John Massengale, Don Cooper, Carey McWhorter, Robert Lamar, Pam Bullock, Suellen Hudson, Melanie Taylor, Victoria Casasco, Gordon Burns & Associates, Thomas Christ, Walter Chatham, Daniel Solomon, Ronnie Holstead, Jeff Margaretten, Alex Gorlin, Aldo Rossi, Michael McDonough, Samuel Mockbee, David Mohney, Mabry & Porter, Ty Nunn, Steve Badanes, Walker Candler, Charles Warren, Gary Justiss, and David Coleman.
-Another Driehaus Prize winner, the architect Scott Merrill designed the Seaside Chapel, an interfaith chapel and local landmark, along with a number of homes.
-It also utilised some of the planning ideas created by Charles, then Prince of Wales (later King Charles III).
+Seaside includes buildings by architects such as Léon Krier, Robert A. M. Stern Steven Holl, Machado and Silvetti Associates, Deborah Berke, Aldo Rossi, Samuel Mockbee, Steve Badanes, and David Coleman.
+Another Driehaus Prize winner, the architect Scott Merrill, designed the Seaside Chapel, an interfaith chapel and local landmark, along with a number of homes.
+It also utilized some of the planning ideas created by Charles, then Prince of Wales (later King Charles III).

 Seaside has no private front lawns, and only native plants are used in front yards.